KarolisCremers/BioHackathon-SWAT4HCLS-2023/logic/paper.md

 Linked data is queried in this project using SPARQL.
 The linked data that is queried involves: Wikidata, UMLS and the Linked Life Data inventory from GraphDB (Ontotext).

-One of the challenges in this project are the ICD-O-3 codes used by clinicians.
+Biobanks are one of the most valuable bases of clinical research, they store and provide biological samples obtained from patients.
+These samples represent both opportunity for research and therapeutics.
+One of the challenges in oncology biobanks is the ICD-O-3 codes used by clinicians.
 This is because these codes are not widely adopted in public databases.

+With a selection of ICD-0-3 codes relevant to oncology.
 We make use of the Clinical Cancer community through their contributions in Wikidata by identifying more commonly used URI's in public databases by SPARQL querying ICD-O-3 codes.
+This allows us to capture diagnosis relevant data from these databases to potentially improve both research and on-site therapies.
-See figure [slide] for an overview of the workflow, results and discussion performed at the biohackathon.
+See figure [\ref{slide}] for an overview of the workflow, results and discussion performed at the biohackathon.
 ![An overview on how we were able to extract biologically relevent information from ICD-O-3 codes, the problems we encountered and the type of information we were able to extract. \label{slide}](biohackathon_slide.png)